landingbj/lagi/docs/tutor_en.md

 }
 ```

-### What is the basis for extracting question-answer pairs?
+### FAQ

-### Instruction Extraction Basis
+#### What is the basis for extracting question-answer pairs?

-The following principles are applied to generate instruction sets:
+The large model is used to parse the document content.
+The process is mainly based on the following points:

 1. **Structured Extraction**: Identify and extract questions and their respective answers from the document.
 2. **Summarization**: Use natural language summarization to distill content into concise questions and responses.